-Luckily, there are a fair amount of tricks you can do to speed up your Steam downloads.
-Here we’re going to show you the best ways to do it.
+Luckily, there is a fair amount of tricks you can do to speed up your Steam downloads.
+Here we show you the best ways to do it.

 To check this, run an Internet speed test at SpeedTest or a similar site and see if the speed matches what is being offered by your Internet Service Provider.

 For Windows users, the next obvious step to try when troubleshooting things beyond “reboot your PC” or ‘turn your router on and off again” is running apps in administrator mode.

 The reasons this would impact download speeds are often a mystery, but there have been many reports that running Steam in administrator mode on Windows 10 unthrottles download speeds, so who are we to argue?

 Simply go to your Steam folder, (C:\Program Files\Steam\ by default), right-click the steam executable, then under the Compatibility tab, check the “Run this program as an administrator” box and click OK.
 This will run Steam in administrator mode from now on.

 By default, Steam downloads are put on hold when you play Steam games.
 This is helpful if you’re playing online games that require a lot of bandwidth, but if you’re playing a single-player game, then what’s the harm in letting downloads continue?

 You can do this one of two ways: enable background downloads for all games, then disable them for specific games, or vice versa.
 Most of the games I play are single-player, so I’m happy to have background downloads enabled, then disable them specifically for online games.